NoxVentura/NoxVentura/README.md

 ### Hi there 👋

-- 👋 Hi, name's Noel.
+- 👋 Hi, name's Nox.
 Not a special name.
 - 🔭 Diploma of IT at ***some polytechnic*** in Singapore
   - Currently doing an internship at an HR company
   - Going into the last semester of my diploma (this year is approaching fast!)